LeesEngineer/CSAPP/MachineLevelProgramming.md

   1. e.g., C, Pascal, Java

-  2. Code must be "reentrant" : Multiple simultaneous instantiations of single procedure
+  2. Code must be "reentrant" : Multiple simultaneous instantiations of single procedure.
+And these instantiations don't interfere with each other.

   3. Need some place to store states of each instantiations : Arguments, Local variables, Return pointer.

 - Stack discipline

-  1. State for given procedure needed for limited time.
+  1. State for given procedure needed only in limited time.
 From when called to when return

   2. Callee returns before caller does